 For women in the workplace, the leadership landscape looks like this:

 - 5% of female leaders are Chief Executive Officers

 Criticism from women in the workplace that are leaders also led to lower job satisfaction than criticism from male leaders.
-If feedback from female leaders is received so harshly, what is going to happen to their management style?
+If employees receive feedback from female leaders so harshly, what’s going to happen to their management style?

-Since providing feedback doesn’t seem to be working in their favour, women in the workplace are compelled to use less effective management strategies if they’re already leaders.
+Since providing feedback isn’t working in their favour, women in the workplace are compelled to use less effective management strategies if they’re already leaders.
 If they were thinking about pursuing a leadership role, they’re likely to become less interested.

-Women in the “Only” position are also twice as likely to be asked by their leaders to prove their competence, to be subject to derogatory comments, and sexually harassed.
-They are more than three times more likely to deal with the assumption that they are more junior than they are.
+Women in the “Only” position are also twice as likely to be asked by their leaders to prove their competence.
+They’re also more likely to be subject to derogatory comments, and sexually harassed.

-For People of Colour, about 38% of those in the workplace are often the only or one of the only people of their race/ethnicity present in the room.
-Race-based Only females are likely to feel like every move they make is being watched, or that their actions directly reflect on others of their same race.
+For People of Colour, about 38% of those in the workplace are often the only, or one of the only people of their race/ethnicity in the room.
+Females in this group are likely to feel like every move they make is being watched.
+Or, that their actions directly reflect on others of their same race.

-On a positive note, 87% of companies are highly committed to achieving gender diversity in today’s workforce.
+On a positive note, 87% commit to achieving gender diversity in today’s workforce.
 Back in 2012, only 56% of companies were working towards improving this.

-There is still a great deal of work to be done for marginalized groups of women in the workplace, but such a great increase in acknowledgement bodes well for progress.
+There is still a great deal of work to be do in order to improve outcomes for marginalized groups of women in the workplace.
+But such a great increase in acknowledgement bodes well for progress.

 Key action items for employers: